13 Going on 30: Accolades

 The film received several nominations at the Teen Choice Awards, including a nomination for Garner.
 The musical performance of Garner and Ruffalo was nominated for an MTV Movie Award.

 Home media

 The DVD was re-released in 2006 with the subtitle The Fun and Flirty Edition with special packaging and different special features.
 The Blu-ray version of 13 Going on 30 was released on January 20, 2009.

+Remake

+In March 2026, a remake based on the film from Netflix was announced.
+The remake will be written by Hannah Marks and Flora Greeson, and directed by Brett Haley with Emily Bader and Logan Lerman set to star and Garner to executive produce.
+In June 2026, it was announced Adeline Rudolph joined the cast.
+In July 2026, Jessica Alba, Taylor Ortega, Tim Meadows and Dan Bucatinsky joined the cast.
+Later, original cast members Garner and Judy Greer were spotted filming cameo appearances alongside Bader on the Santa Monica set of the Netflix remake, followed by the official casting of Taylor Zakhar Perez, Owen Thiele, Nasim Pedrad, Supriya Ganesh, Myra Molloy, Charley McCain, Henry Samiri, Audrina Miranda and Kai Zen.

 Stage adaptation

 On 28 September 2023, a UK stage adaptation of the film was announced.
 The show held several public workshop performances at Battersea Arts Centre in London, ahead of a full production opening in the summer of 2025.
 The stage production is written by movie writers Josh Goldsmith and Cathy Yuspa and music is by composer/lyricists Alan Zachary and Michael Weiner.
 Casting for the workshops was announced on 12 October 2023, with Lucie Jones playing Jenna Rink, Jamie Muscato playing Matt Flamhaff, and Grace Mouat playing Lucy Wyman, with Andy Fickman set to direct.

 On 29 October 2024 it was announced that the stage adaptation would make its world premiere at the Manchester Opera House from 21 September 2025 through 12 October 2025.
 The producers for the show include ROYO, Revolution Studios, Wendy Federman, and Phil Kenny.